Your e-bike battery has an important job. It is your ‘fuel tank’.

 Do not use a high-pressure hose on your ebike, especially around the battery terminals, and do not ride your ebike through deep water.

-E-bikes are the same.
-If you leave your bike parked somewhere in direct sunlight or where it gets really hot then you run the risk of your bike not turning on when you go to use it.
-Bosch's guide is to store your bike in a dry environment avoiding direct sunlight at a room temperature of 15 - 20 degrees.
+E-bike batteries are the same.
+If you leave your bike parked somewhere in direct sunlight when it is really hot then you run the risk of your bike not turning on when you go to use it.